 The BOP continues to work at growing its existing recycling program.
-As of September 30, 2016, the BOP diverted approximately 38.5 percent of its waste from landfills.
-The total landfill wastes poundage was 113,138,248, including construction and demolition waste.
-Recycled poundage was 70,780,055, including composted and recycled construction and demolition waste.
-The BOP continues to strive to achieve a fifty percent solid waste diversion.
+As of December 31, 2017, the BOP diverted approximately 42.6 percent of its solid waste from landfills and 97.6 percent of construction and demolition debris.
+The total solid waste landfill poundage was 143,564,505.
+Recycled poundage was 106,473,663, including composted waste and waste-to-energy.
+The total construction and demolition debris landfill poundage was 5,136,826 and recycling poundage, including waste-to-energy was 211,873,987.
+The BOP continues to strive to achieve a 50 percent solid waste landfill diversion.
 Data is collected each quarter from all sites to monitor progress.
-BOP Central Office is working with the new Regional Environmental and Safety Compliance Administrators to aid in developing the recycling programs by region.
-The recycling web page continues to be regularly updated with information developed by the recycling committee and information provided by institutions.
+A new initiative to match up institutions that have found vendors for difficult to recycle items with those looking to recycle those items was undertaken.
+The initiative is still in the implementation phases; however, it has resulted in increased recycling of difficult items.